AVGVST

 Yellow walls and rising revenue

-By 2017, Bryantseva had renamed the brand from her own name to AVGVST — a reference to Boris Pasternak’s poem about August, suggested by her mother — and begun a partnership with Harry Nuriev’s Crosby Studios that would define its visual identity across five retail locations.
+By 2017, Bryantseva had renamed the brand from her own name to AVGVST — a reference to Boris Pasternak’s poem about August, suggested by her mother — and begun a partnership with Harry Nuriev’s Crosby Studios that would define the brand’s visual identity across five retail locations.
 Nuriev chose the brand’s signature yellow from a notepad Natalia brought to their first meeting.
 What started as an interior design commission for the first Moscow store in the Patriarshiye Prudy district in 2018 expanded into product collaborations, pop-up installations, and eventually the Berlin flagship concept.
+Nuriev’s studio became the brand’s de facto art direction office, threading a continuous spatial vocabulary — the yellow walls, the displaced restaurant fixtures, the punk-elegant lighting — from Moscow to St. Petersburg and, later, to Berlin and Paris.

 The country that got cancelled